2unde001/MyDjango/README.md

 # MyDjango
 Django Basics
-Practised Django project creation
-Practised Django Application creation
+Practised how to create Django project and Django Application and map application url with regex.
-Map url with regex
 And Inject templates tags:text and logic